 When dishing up, fill your plate with loads of veggies and eat them first!
 They will fill you up, contribute to your fiber intake, and are lower in calories than other food groups.

 Great veggie options include spinach, broccoli, Brussels sprouts, green peas, and sweet potato.
-Without all the extra cream, butter, and sugar!
-So dish wisely ;-)
+Without all the extra cream, butter, and sugar off course ;-) Rather eat them with a healthy dip like these:

 5. Prepare before you go out